Coursera: Funding

 The startup raised an initial $16 million funding round backed by Kleiner Perkins Caufield & Byers and New Enterprise Associates.
 In 2013, GSV led the Series B investment, which totaled $63 million.
 In 2015, NEA led the Series C round of venture funding, which totaled more than $60 million.
 In 2017, the company raised $64 million from its existing investors in a Series D round of funding.
 In 2019, the company raised $103 million in Series E round of funding from the SEEK Group, Future Fund and NEA.
 The company reached valuation of $1 billion+ in 2019.
 In July 2020, the company announced it had raised $130 million in Series F funding and updated its valuation to $2.5 billion.

+Coursera priced its initial public offering (IPO) at $33 per share in New York on March 31, 2021, valuing the company at approximately $4.30 billion.
+The IPO aimed to raise about $519 million.
+Coursera's revenue rose by 59% to $293.5 million in 2020.
+The IPO included around 14.7 million shares of common stock, with approximately 1.1 million shares offered by selling shareholders.

 Business model

 In September 2013, it announced it had earned $1 million in revenue through the sale of verified certificates that authenticate successful course completion.
 Coursera first rolled out a series of fee-based course options, which included verified credentials for completion, in 2013.
 As of October 2015, the company had raised a total of $146.1 million in venture capital.

 In January 2016, Coursera rolled out fees to earn grades and assessments for "the vast majority of courses that are part of Specializations".
-The company offers Financial Aid to people who demonstrate a need.
+The company offers financial aid to people who demonstrate a need.
 In July 2016, the company launched an enterprise product called Coursera for Business.
 TechCrunch notes that the company "opened itself to additional revenues from the lucrative corporate e-learning market, which some reports suggest was worth $12 billion in the US alone".
 Coursera for Business customers include L'Oréal, Boston Consulting Group, and Axis Bank.
 In October 2016, Coursera launched a monthly subscription model for Specializations and a 1-week free trial.
 The company has said subscription costs will vary "depending on the topic area".

 In January 2017, the company launched Coursera for Governments & Nonprofits.
 Coursera has announced partnerships with the Institute for Veterans & Military Families (IVMF) in the United States and entities in Egypt, Mongolia, Singapore, Malaysia, Pakistan, and Kazakhstan.
 In June 2017, Jeff Maggioncalda became the CEO of Coursera.

-In March 2018, Coursera launched six fully online degree courses, including the bachelor's and master's qualifications in various domains.
+In March 2018, Coursera launched six fully online degree courses, including bachelor's and master's qualifications in various domains.